equipacloud4/TO-DO-app/README.md

        The APP will be available on http://localhost:4200/

-BACKEND:
- - Open a new terminal, go to the Backtend directory and enter these:
-   - npm install
-   - npm start

-       The APP will be available on http://localhost:3000/

 To run your APP on docker containers:
  - Through the docker-compose file, all 3 containers will be created and inicialized.
 All you have to do is run this comand in your project directory:
    - docker-compose up -d --build